-- 4.1 Photographs and audio/visual recordings must not be edited in a way that could lead to misinterpretation of the proceedings.
-This includes refraining from editing the views being expressed in a way that may ridicule or show lack of respect towards those being photographed or recorded. - 4.2 If someone fails to comply with this Protocol the Mayor/Chairman will refuse to allow this person to record any future meetings. - 4.3 The responsibility for how any photographs or audio/visual recording is used rests with the person who made the recording and not the Council.
+- 4.1 Photographs and audio/visual recordings should not be edited in a way that could lead to misinterpretation of the proceedings.
+This includes refraining from editing the views being expressed in a way that may ridicule or show lack of respect towards those being photographed or recorded. - 4.2 The responsibility for how any reporting is used rests with the person who makes the report and not the Council. - 4.3 Please note that the law of the land applies, including the law of defamation and the law on public order offences.
+Freedom of speech within the law should be exercised with personal and social responsibility, showing respect and tolerance towards the views of others.